That-H/untitled_bandit/README.md

     - hjkl

 The player may also choose to do nothing for a turn, which is performed by pressing the period ('.').
+To end the current run, press the escape key.

 ## Running The Game